ibexa/documentation-user/docs/getting_started/discover_ui.md

 ![Content tab in Focus mode](img/FM_menu_without_settings.png)

 Content item view
-: If you select a specific [SiteAccess](translate_content.md#siteaccess) from the **Site context** drop-down list on the right side of the top bar and then browse Content items in Content Tree, they are displayed in full view, with a limited set of actions available.
+: If you select a specific [SiteAccess](translate_content.md#siteaccess) from the **Site context** drop-down list on the right side of the top bar and then browse content items in Content Tree, they are displayed in full view, with a limited set of actions available.
-To display the Content item details view with more actions, click **Exit full view**.
+To display the content item details view with more actions, click **Exit full view**.

 ![Content item in full view](img/FM_content_item_full_view.png "Content item in full view")

 !!! tip

-    Even when you're out of the full view or not in Focus mode, you can still preview the Content item in the **View** tab.
+    Even when you're out of the full view or not in Focus mode, you can still preview the content item in the **View** tab.

-Different details view tabs in Focus mode and when it is disabled : In Focus mode, the tabs in Content item's detail view are different than the ones visible when it is disabled.
+Different details view tabs in Focus mode and when it is disabled : In Focus mode, the tabs in content item's detail view are different than the ones visible when it is disabled.
 Additionally, they are displayed in different order to expose the ones that are more important from the editor's perspective.

 ![Content item tabs in Focus mode](img/FM_less_ci_tabs.png "Content item tabs in Focus mode")